cactus911/momentForests/docs/index.md

 ### The Paper

-The paper can be found at https://sites.wustl.edu/stephenryan/items/never-running-two-million-regressions-again-adaptive-semiparametric-models/.
+The paper can be found [here](https://sites.wustl.edu/stephenryan/items/never-running-two-million-regressions-again-adaptive-semiparametric-models/).

 <img src="./examplegraph.PNG" width="500" >